 Morna is excited to be continuing her board work with her MRHP colleagues.
 She is a manager in the BC provincial government, with nearly two decades of Information Technology, business analysis and project management experience.
 Morna is an MBA graduate and holds the Project Management Professional designation.
 Previous volunteer experience includes working for the Alberta Winter Games and serving as Vice President, then President of the Victoria German Saturday School.

 Stephanie Hart is a lawyer who has served as counsel and staff to numerous fiduciary trust boards.
-When looking for volunteer opportunities earlier this year, she found herself called to apply to volunteer with the MHRP Board because its mission and needs so closely align with her own interests and skills.
+When looking for volunteer opportunities earlier last year, she found herself called to apply to volunteer with the MHRP Board because its mission and needs so closely align with her own interests and skills.
 Stephanie has first-hand experienced the devastation that mental illness can wreak in the lives of its sufferers and their families, having lost a father and family friends to depression, and an uncle and cousin to schizophrenia.
 Stephanie is excited for the opportunity to use her experience with trust board governance for the benefit of the community living with mental illness.